Practical knowledge2025-07-01T12:04:29+02:00

 Category A1

 must not exceed 125 cc and have an engine power of 11 kW.
-At the same time, the figure obtained by dividing the engine power of the motorcycle by the kerb weight must not exceed 0.10 (kW/kg).
+At the same time, the figure obtained by dividing the motorcycle's engine power by the kerb weight must not exceed 0.10 (kW/kg).

-If you obtained your motorcycle licence on or after 1 July 1996, it entitles you to drive a motorcycle with or without a sidecar.
+If you obtained your motorcycle licence on or after 1 July 1996, you are entitled to drive a motorcycle with or without a sidecar.
 The age requirement is 18 years.
-After 2 years of experience and passing a practical test, you can obtain a category A2 licence
+After 2 years of experience and passing a practical test, you can obtain a category A2 licence.

 Category A2

-must have a maximum engine power of 35 kW and a maximum engine power to kerb weight ratio of 0.2 kW/kg.
+must have a maximum engine power of 35 kW and an engine power to kerb weight ratio of no more than 0.2 kW/kg.
 The age requirement is 20 years.

 Category A

-A three-wheeled motorbike with an engine power of more than 15 kW or a three-wheeled car with an engine power of more than 15 kW.
+Three-wheeled motorcycle with an engine power exceeding 15 kW or a three-wheeled car with an engine power exceeding 15 kW.

-The aforementioned vehicles coupled to one trailer or one semi-trailer.
+The aforementioned vehicles coupled to one trailer or one trailer implement.

 Ordinary car - category B

-The age requirement is 17 years to be issued a driving licence for a car.
+The age requirement is 17 years to be issued a driver's licence for a car.
 However, until the age of 18, special conditions apply.
-Find out more here: https://www.sikkertrafik.dk/raad-og-viden/i-bil/koerekort-til-17-aarige
+See more here: https://www.sikkertrafik.dk/raad-og-viden/i-bil/koerekort-til-17-aarige

-- Passenger car with no more than 8 seats in addition to the driver's seat and a maximum authorised gross weight of no more than 3,500 kg.
+- Passenger car with a maximum of 8 seats in addition to the driver's seat and a total permissible weight not exceeding 3,500 kg.

-- Van with a maximum authorised gross vehicle weight of no more than 3,500 kg.
+- Van with a maximum permissible total weight not exceeding 3,500 kg.

-- Passenger car or van with attached trailer with a maximum authorised gross weight of no more than 750 kg.
+- Passenger car or van with attached trailer with a maximum permissible weight not exceeding 750 kg.

-- Passenger car or van with attached trailer with a permissible total weight of more than 750 kg, if the total permissible total weight of the combination of vehicles does not exceed 3,500 kg.
+- Passenger car or van with attached trailer with a maximum permissible weight of more than 750 kg if the total permissible weight of the combination does not exceed 3,500 kg.

-Cars with a gross vehicle weight of more than 3,500 kg.
+Vehicles that have a total weight exceeding 3,500 kg.
 To get a truck licence, you must first have a regular car licence.

-The age requirement is 21 years to be issued with a truck driving licence, or 18 years under certain conditions.
+The age requirement is 21 years old to be issued a truck driver's licence, or 18 years old under special conditions.

 Bus - category D

-Cars with more than eight seats in addition to the driver's.
-To get a bus licence, you first need a regular car licence.
+Vehicles with more than eight seats in addition to the driver.
+To get a bus driver's licence, you must first have a regular car driver's licence.

-The age requirement for a bus licence is 24 years, or 21 years under certain conditions.
+The age requirement is 24 years to be issued a bus driver's licence, or 21 years under certain conditions.

 Trailer - category B/E, C/E and D/E

-Trailer for a regular car, lorry or bus weighing more than 750 kg.
-You cannot get a driving licence for a car, truck or bus with a trailer until you have a driving licence for a car, truck or bus without a trailer.
-This means that if you want to drive a lorry with a trailer, you must first obtain a lorry licence.
+Trailer for regular cars, trucks and buses weighing more than 750 kg.
+You can't get a car, truck or bus licence with a trailer until you have a car, truck or bus licence without a trailer.
+This means that if you want to drive a truck with a trailer, you must first obtain a truck licence.

-To obtain a commercial passenger transport driving licence, you must be 21 years of age or older, have a driving licence for a car and have passed a special driving test for commercial passenger transport.
+To be issued a commercial driver's licence, you must be at least 21 years old, have a car driving licence and have passed a special driving test for commercial passenger transport.

 Driving lessons are not required prior to the driving test.
-An interpreter cannot be used for a driving test for commercial passenger transport.
+An interpreter cannot be used for a commercial passenger transport driving test.

-Commercial passenger transport licences can be issued for cars or buses and only for the category in which the driving test was taken.
+Commercial driving licences can be issued for cars or buses and only for the category in which the driving test was taken.

 Validity of driving licences

-Driving licences for motorcycles and cars are issued with a validity of 15 years
+Motorcycle and car licences are issued with a validity of 15 years

-Driving licences for trucks and buses are issued with validity until the age of 50.
-After that, the licence can be renewed for 5 years at a time until the age of 75.
+Truck and bus licences are issued with validity until you turn 50 years old.
+After that, the licence can be renewed for 5 years at a time until you turn 75.

-The validity period is determined after the age of 75 based on your age.
+The period of validity is determined after the age of 75 based on your age.
 Driving licences can be issued for 4 years, 3 years, 2 years or finally for 1 year.

-In special cases - especially due to health conditions - driving licences may be issued with a shorter validity than mentioned above.
+In special cases - particularly due to health conditions - a driving licence can be issued with a shorter validity than mentioned above.

-Renewal of a driving licence is done by contacting one of the municipality's citizen service centres.
-You must bring a suitable photograph and a medical certificate issued by your own doctor.
-If you do not have a credit card-type driving licence or a valid passport, you must bring your original baptismal, name or birth certificate and photo ID instead.
+Renewal of a driving licence is done by contacting one of the municipality's citizen service centers.
+You must bring a recent photograph and a medical certificate issued by your own doctor.
+If you do not have a credit card-type driver's licence or a valid passport, you must bring your original baptism, name or birth certificate and photo ID instead.

 International driving licence

 If you need to drive a motor vehicle during an extended stay abroad, you can be issued an international driving licence.
-The international driving licence does not replace your regular driving licence, but it is a confirmation that you have the right to drive, etc. In reality, an international driving licence is simply a translation of your Danish driving licence.
+The international driving licence does not replace the regular driving licence, but it is a confirmation that you have the right to drive a car, etc. In reality, an international driving licence is simply a translation of your Danish driving licence.

-Application forms are available at the municipality's citizen service centres.
-A photograph and proof of identity must accompany the application, but a medical certificate is not required.
+Application forms are available at the municipality's citizen service centers.
+A photograph and proof of identity must be attached to the application, but a medical certificate is not required.
 The international driving licence is valid for one year and cannot be used in Denmark.

 The first years with a new licence are the most dangerous.
-This is when the risk of being involved in a road accident is highest.
+This is when the risk of being involved in a traffic accident is greatest.
 That's why your licence is now "on probation" for the first three years.
-If you commit a serious traffic offence within the first three years of getting your licence, you will be banned from driving.
+If you grossly violate traffic laws within the first three years of getting your licence, you will be banned from driving.

-The driving training is completed with a driving test, which must be passed in order to obtain a driving licence for the desired category.
+Driver training ends with a driving test, which must be passed to obtain a licence for the desired category.

 Purpose of the driving test

-The purpose of the driving test is to assess whether you have acquired the knowledge, skills and behaviour that have been set as objectives for driver training.
-The fulfilment of the various objectives is a condition for being issued a driving licence.
+The purpose of the driving test is to assess whether you have acquired the knowledge, skills and behavior set as objectives for the driving training.
+The fulfillment of the various objectives is a condition for being issued a driving licence.

 Driving test content/curriculum

-The provisions on driving training and the driving test can be found in the syllabuses for driving training for category A (motorcycle), category B (ordinary car), category C (lorry), category D (large passenger car) and category E (large trailer) respectively.
+The provisions for driver training and the driving test can be found in the curricula for driver training for category A (motorcycle), category B (car), category C (truck), category D (large passenger car) and category E (large trailer).

-The syllabus provides a detailed description of the content and scope of the driver training programme, stating the purpose, main objectives and detailed sub-objectives.
-The sub-objectives are the actual guidelines for both the teaching and the assessment at the driving test, as they clarify in more detail what you should know and be able to do by the end of the programme.
+The syllabus provides a detailed description of the content and scope of the driver training program, including its purpose, main objectives and detailed sub-objectives.
+The sub-objectives are the actual guidelines for both the training and the assessment of the driving test, as they clarify in detail what you should know and be able to do at the end of the training.

-The driving test generally consists of a theory test and a practical test.
+The driving test usually consists of a theory test and a practical test.

-Driving tests are usually organised by the police.
+Driving tests are usually held by the police.

-Persons who have been called up for military service or for service in the rescue services can take the driving test with either the defence or the state rescue services' driving examiners.
-However, this does not apply to tests for commercial passenger transport and the examiner's driving test.
+Persons called up for military service or for service in the rescue services can take the driving test with either defense or state rescue services driving examiners.
+However, this does not apply to tests for commercial passenger transport and the driving test.

 When can the driving test be taken?

-The theory test can be taken no earlier than 1 month before the age requirement is met.
-However, the theory test for tractors/motorised equipment can be taken 6 months before the age requirement is met.
+The theory test can be taken at the earliest 1 month before the age requirement is met.
+However, the theory test for tractor/motorized equipment can be taken 6 months before the age requirement is met.

-You can only register for the practical test once you have passed the theory test, and the earliest you can take the test is when you fulfil the age requirement.
+You can only be registered for the practical test once you have passed the theory test and you cannot take the test until you meet the age requirement.

 The theory test

-The theory test consists of a series of images and some questions.
-You must then tick the correct answers on a form or on a PC
+The theory test consists of a series of pictures and some questions.
+You must then cross off the correct answers on a form or on a PC.

 When you arrive for the test, your identity is checked and the conditions for taking the theory test are met, including that the necessary signatures on the application are present.
-The theory test is marked immediately after the test is finished and you will receive your result immediately.
+The theory test is marked immediately after the test is over and you get the result immediately.

-The theory test with foreign-language applicants is conducted on the basis of the current series of pictures, with the questions translated by an interpreter who is also present in the test room.
+The theory test with foreign-language applicants is held on the basis of the current image series, with the questions translated by an interpreter who is also present in the test room.
 The police select the interpreter, who must not be a driving instructor.
 You must pay for the interpreter yourself.

-If you are unable to take the usual written theory test due to exceptional circumstances - which must be documented - you can take a special test where, for example, the examiner reads out the questions or stops the tape recorder between each question.
-The slides and tick sheets are also used during the special test.
+If, due to exceptional circumstances - which must be documented - you are unable to take the normal written theory test, you can take a special test where, for example, the test expert reads out the questions or stops the tape recorder between each question.
+The image series and checkboxes are also used during the special test.

 The practical test

-The driving instructor or his/her representative may attend the practical test unless you or the examiner have significant objections to this.
+The driving instructor or their representative may attend the practical test, unless you or the test examiner have significant objections to this.
 If you have used an interpreter for the theory test, an interpreter must also be used for the practical test.

 The duration of the practical test depends on the category in which the test is taken.
-The driving time devoted to assessing your behaviour in traffic must not be less than 25 minutes for the practical test for category A, category B and category B/E. For other categories, the driving time for the behavioural assessment must not be less than 45 minutes.
-In addition to the driving time, time must be set aside for checking your identity, information about the test, checking the vehicle's equipment, evaluation of the test, etc. The test can be extended if necessary and can be cancelled if your driving skills are very poor.
+The driving time allocated to assessing your behavior in traffic must not be less than 25 minutes for the practical test for category A, category B and category B/E. For other categories, the driving time allocated to the behavioral assessment must not be less than 45 minutes.
+In addition to the driving time, time must be allocated for checking your identity, providing information about the course of the test, checking the vehicle's equipment, evaluating the test process, etc. and, if necessary, filling out a master card and issuing a provisional driving licence.
+If necessary, the test can be extended and may be interrupted if your driving skills are very poor.

-At the start of the test, your identity will be checked and you will be verified that you fulfil the conditions for taking the practical test, including the necessary signatures on the application.
-Before you start driving, you must, as far as possible, demonstrate your ability to check selected parts of the vehicle's statutory equipment (the control test).
+At the start of the test, your identity is checked and that you meet the conditions for taking the practical test, including that the necessary signatures on the application are present.
+Before driving, you must, as far as possible, demonstrate your ability to check selected parts of the specific vehicle's statutory equipment (control test).

-While driving, the examiner must give the necessary instructions on the route, manoeuvres, etc. The examiner must intervene during driving by using the vehicle's controls if this is necessary for safety reasons or to avoid a collision.
+While driving, the examiner must give the necessary instructions on route, maneuvers, etc. The examiner must intervene while driving by using the vehicle controls if necessary for safety or to avoid collision.

-The manoeuvres that have been practised in a closed practice area and driving school do not have to be performed separately during the test, but are included in connection with the normal operation of the vehicle while driving.
+The maneuvers practiced in a closed practice area and at a technical driving facility do not have to be performed separately during the test, but are part of the normal operation of the vehicle while driving.
 However, reversing, including reversing around corners, must be included on a random basis, but can only be required to be performed with some precision.

-In the practical test, the examiner must first and foremost assess whether your performance is characterised by thorough learning in accordance with the syllabus.
+In the practical test, the examiner must first and foremost assess whether your performance is characterized by thorough learning in accordance with the curriculum.

 The result of the test must be communicated immediately after the test is completed.

-The practical issuing and renewal of driving licences takes place at one of the municipality's citizen service centres.
-The municipalities decide whether the conditions for issuing, renewing, etc. a driving licence are met.
+The practical issuing and renewal of driving licences takes place at one of the municipality's citizen service centers.
+The municipalities decide whether the conditions for issuing, renewing, etc. driving licences are met.
 It is also the municipality that schedules driving tests and collects payment for driving licences.
-The police organise driving tests and decide on matters such as health issues (except for visual acuity) and special behavioural requirements.
+The police conduct driving tests and decide on matters such as health issues (except for visual acuity) and special character requirements.

 Choosing a driving instructor is a matter of trust.
-Make sure you get a good briefing on the content, organisation and price of the training before you start taking the card, because even in this context, buying cheap can be expensive.
+Make sure you get a good briefing on the content, organization and price of the training before you start taking the card, because in this context too, buying cheap can be expensive.
 Always ask for written student information.
-You can find organised driving instructors hereall of which are connected to public appeals board and guarantee fund.
+You can find the organized driving instructors here, all of which are affiliated with the public appeals board and guarantee fund.

-Before you can be set for the theory and driving test, as a learner driver you will have to take some guided tests at your driving school.
-This will familiarise you with the procedure for the final tests.
+Before you can sit your theory and driving test, as a learner, you'll need to take some preliminary tests at your driving school.
+This will familiarize you with the procedure for the final tests.

-You must have completed an 8-hour roadside first aid course to get your card.
-This only applies the first time you need to acquire your card.
+You must have completed an 8-hour road traffic first aid course to get your card.
+This only applies to the first time you acquire your card.

-Before the theory test, you must have completed the entire training programme except for the driving theory course
+Before the theory test, you must have completed the entire training course except for the lessons at the technical driving facility

-Applicants wishing to obtain a driving licence for a category for which no driving licence has previously been issued shall undergo compulsory driver training in accordance with the syllabus for driver training for that category.
+Applicants wishing to obtain a driving licence for a category for which no previous licence has been issued shall undergo mandatory driver training in accordance with the curriculum for driver training for that category.

-Only approved driving instructors are allowed to teach learners seeking a driving licence.
+Only approved driving instructors are allowed to teach students who want a driving licence.
 The driving instructor approval will appear on the driving licence as a special endorsement.
-Driver training can be completed at private driving schools.
-In addition, driving lessons are available at AMU centres, and for military personnel or rescue service personnel, at the Danish Defence or the state rescue service, respectively.
+Driving training can be completed at private driving schools.
+In addition, driving instruction is available at AMU centers, and for military or emergency services personnel, from the military or the state emergency services, respectively.

-- to provide you with insight into and understanding of the dangers and difficulties you encounter as a driver of vehicles on the road, as well as knowledge of traffic rules and other legal regulations,
+- to give you insight into and understanding of the hazards and difficulties you encounter as drivers of vehicles on the road, as well as to give you knowledge of the traffic rules and other legal provisions,

-- to familiarise yourself with the vehicle and its operation to such an extent that you are able to identify any defects that are of importance to safety.
+- Provide you with knowledge of the vehicle and its operation so that you are able to identify any defects that may arise that affect safety.

-- To provide you with an understanding of the basic human factors that influence driving behaviour so that you can fully utilise your abilities and, where necessary
+- to provide you with an understanding of the basic human factors that influence driving skills so that you can fully utilize your abilities and, where necessary

 counteract common human limitations.

-- to give you the skills to critically assess traffic and drive the vehicle without endangering yourself or others.
+- To provide you with the skills to critically assess traffic and drive the vehicle without danger to yourself and others.

 - To help you become a considerate and responsible driver.

-- to provide you with knowledge and understanding of the situation of vulnerable road users, especially in relation to motorised traffic.
+- Give you knowledge and understanding of the situation of vulnerable road users, especially in relation to motorized traffic.

-It is therefore not enough in the training to familiarise yourself with the ideals and requirements of the Road Traffic Act on how you should, must and may drive.
-Special attention must also be paid to the risks and hazards that occur on the road every day, despite the rules of the Highway Code.
+It is therefore not enough to learn about the ideals and requirements of the Danish Road Traffic Act and how you should, must and may drive.
+Special attention must also be paid to the risks and hazards that arise on a daily basis despite the rules of the road.

-You must learn to quickly perceive and assess the various danger signs of other road users' behaviour, vehicle manoeuvrability, the road, the weather and the road surface.
+You need to learn to quickly recognize and judge the different danger signs of other road users' behavior, vehicle handling characteristics, the road, weather and driving conditions.
 This will enable you to anticipate dangerous situations and react to them in time.

-The sub-objectives in the driver training curriculum are the actual guidelines for the training and clarify exactly what you need to know and be able to do after completing your driver training.
+The learning objectives in the driver training curriculum are the actual guidelines for the training and clarify exactly what you need to know and be able to do after completing driver training.

-The theoretical and practical training must be integrated and must follow the sectionalisation of the curriculum.
-This means that you will be guided from easier to more difficult exercises and that the theoretical and practical training will be coordinated so that, as far as possible, you will receive the theoretical training in a subject shortly before the practical training in the same subject.
+The theoretical and practical training must be integrated and must follow the sectionalization of the curriculum.
+This means that you will be taken from easier to more difficult exercises and that the theoretical and practical training will be coordinated so that, as far as possible, you receive the theoretical training in a subject shortly before the practical training in the same subject.

-Driving a car or motorbike is a practical act.
-Therefore, the driver training programme also has its centre of gravity in the practice of practical skills.
-The practical training begins with manoeuvres in a closed practice area, continues with practice driving on a regular road and ends with manoeuvres in a driving school.
+Driving a car or motorcycle is a practical act.
+That's why driver training also focuses on practicing practical skills.
+Practical training begins with maneuvers in a closed practice area, continues with practice driving on the road and ends with maneuvers in a technical driving facility.

-The lessons are composed of many different topics.
+The training is composed of many different topics.
 Each topic is included to strengthen your skills in a specific direction.
 Here is an explanation of the actual goals of the different topics.

-Knowledge of the vehicle's layout and equipment and an understanding of its functions in order to learn how to handle the vehicle correctly and gently and perform the various manoeuvres safely.
-In addition, you must be able to recognise defects or faults in the vehicle that affect road safety.
-Finally, you must familiarise yourself with the most important documents related to the use of the vehicle.
+Knowledge of the vehicle's layout and equipment and an understanding of its functions in order to learn how to handle the vehicle correctly and gently and to perform the various maneuvers safely.
+You must also be able to identify vehicle defects or faults that affect road safety.
+Finally, you must familiarize yourself with the most important documents related to the use of the vehicle.

-Ability to control the car at low speeds while performing manoeuvres that occur in normal traffic, i.e. starting, stopping, driving forwards and backwards, turning, reversing, parking at the roadside and in a parking bay.
+Ability to control the car at low speeds while performing maneuvers that occur in normal traffic, i.e. starting, stopping, driving forwards and backwards, cornering, turning, turning, parking on the roadside and in a parking stall.

-The manoeuvres must be performed in an approved enclosed practice area.
+The maneuvers must be performed in an approved closed practice area.

-Knowledge of the manoeuvring characteristics of different vehicles and the different orientation conditions of drivers so that you learn to anticipate the difficulties that may arise in certain situations and thus assess the risk you expose yourself or others to by getting too close to another vehicle.
+Understand the handling characteristics of different vehicles and the different orientation conditions of drivers so that you learn to anticipate the difficulties that may arise in certain situations and thus judge the risk you expose yourself or others to by getting too close to another vehicle.

-Knowledge of some basic psychological aspects of driving a car or motorcycle so that familiarity with your own perception and reactions is achieved, thereby developing road-safe attitudes.
-Understanding the behaviour of other road users so that it helps you learn to anticipate their possible mistakes or thoughtlessness on the road and react appropriately to them in time.
+Knowledge of some basic psychological aspects of driving a car or motorcycle so that familiarity with your own perceptions and reactions is gained, thereby developing road-safe attitudes.
+Understanding the behavior of other road users to help you learn to anticipate their possible errors or thoughtlessness on the road and react appropriately to them in time.

-Finally, you should familiarise yourself with the applicable legal provisions regarding the driving ability and health of drivers and the obligation to show special consideration for certain road users.
+Finally, you will need to familiarize yourself with the applicable legal regulations regarding the driving ability and health of drivers and the obligation to show special consideration for certain road users.

 Road conditions

-Knowledge of road hazards, depending on factors such as weather and road conditions or the behaviour of other road users, to help you learn to anticipate hazardous situations that can often occur at certain points on a road or on certain stretches of road and react to them in a timely manner.
+Knowledge of road hazards, such as weather and road conditions or the behavior of other road users, to help you learn to anticipate hazardous situations that can often occur at certain locations on a road or on certain stretches of road and react to them in time.

-Basic rules for driving a car or motorbike
+Basic rules for driving a car or motorcycle

-Familiarise yourself with some general legal provisions for driving immediately before you go through the road driving exercises.
-You will also need to familiarise yourself with some terms in the Highway Code that specify certain driving requirements for each manoeuvre.
+Familiarization with some general legal regulations for driving a car immediately before going through the on-road driving exercises.
+You will also need to familiarize yourself with some terms in the Road Traffic Act that specify certain requirements for the driving style of any maneuver.

-Ability to safely and considerately adapt driving to changing traffic conditions and applicable traffic regulations on different types of roads and at different times (during and outside rush hour, daylight and darkness) while performing all commonly occurring manoeuvres.
+The ability to safely and considerately adapt your driving to changing traffic conditions and applicable traffic regulations on different types of roads and at different times (on and off-peak, daylight and dark) while performing all common maneuvers.

-Knowledge of some specific driving risk factors that help you to become familiar with your own abilities and to develop a road-safe attitude and behaviour.
+Knowledge of some specific driving risk factors that help you become familiar with your own abilities and develop a road-safe attitude and behavior.

-Knowledge of some basic physics of driving that helps you understand the importance of adapting speed, steering and braking to the conditions.
-In addition, some proficiency in controlling the vehicle at moderate speeds in certain critical situations, including braking in the shortest possible distance, braking and evasive manoeuvres on high and low friction road surfaces, and vehicle recovery after skidding on a road surface.
+Knowledge of some basic physics of driving to help you understand the importance of adapting speed, steering and braking to conditions.
+In addition, some ability to control the vehicle at moderate speed in certain critical situations, including braking in the shortest possible distance, braking and evasive maneuvers on high and low friction roads, and recovery of the vehicle after skidding on the road.

-The manoeuvres must be performed in an approved driving facility.
+The maneuvers must be performed at an approved technical driving facility.

 Number of lessons

-The initial driving instruction for motorcycles and cars takes place at a closed practice area and the final instruction for all categories - except categories B/E, D/E - takes place at a driving school.
+The initial driving instruction for motorcycles and cars takes place in a closed practice area and the final instruction for all categories - with the exception of categories B/E, D/E - takes place at a technical driving facility.

-Special attention is paid to the needs of the individual student.
-Some manoeuvres need to be learned with great safety and precision, some manoeuvres need to be mastered and other manoeuvres require some skill.
+The training pays special attention to the needs of the individual student.
+Some maneuvers must be learned with great safety and precision, some maneuvers must be mastered and other maneuvers you must achieve some proficiency in.

 It is therefore not possible to set a number of lessons that all learner drivers must complete.
-The legislation requires that a standard programme for a satisfactory training course consists of 53 lessons of 45 minutes each for ordinary cars.
+Legislation requires that a standard program for a satisfactory training course consists of 53 lessons of 45 minutes each for ordinary cars.
 However, most learners will need more lessons to achieve the necessary driving skills, so the 53 lessons are an absolute minimum.

-The driving test assesses whether the purpose of the driver training programme has been achieved.
-The content of the driving test is described in the section on the content of the driving test.
+The driving test assesses whether the purpose of the driver training has been achieved.
+The content of the driving test is described in the section on driving test content.

-According to the regulations on driver training, theory and practical training must be integrated and must follow the sectional division of the syllabus.
-The initial and final driving lessons must take place at a closed practice area and a driving centre, respectively.
+According to the regulations on driver training, theory and practical training must be integrated and must follow the sectionalization of the syllabus.
+The initial and final driving instruction must take place in a closed practice area and a technical driving facility respectively.

-If - for example, after several attempts to pass the practical test - you are in a continuing education programme, the previously completed exercises on the closed practice area and on the technical driving facility remain valid, even if several years have passed.
+If - for example, after several attempts to pass the practical test - you are still in a training course, the previously completed exercises in the closed practice area and at the technical driving facility remain valid, even if several years have passed.

-If, on the other hand, the training programme has been interrupted and the interruption has been of longer duration, you must repeat the exercises in the closed training area and the technical driving facility.
-This is the only way to maintain the intention of a coherent training programme
+However, if the training course has been interrupted and the interruption has lasted longer, you must repeat the exercises on the closed practice area and the technical driving facility.
+This is the only way to maintain the intention of the curriculum for a coherent training program

 The first years with a new licence are the most dangerous.
-This is when the risk of being involved in a road accident is highest.
+This is when the risk of being involved in a traffic accident is greatest.
 That's why your licence is now "on probation" for the first three years.
-If you commit a serious traffic offence within the first three years of getting your licence, you will be banned from driving.
+If you grossly violate traffic laws within the first three years of getting your licence, you will be banned from driving.

-A driving ban means that you are not allowed to drive again until you have completed a new, specialised driving course (both theory and practical) or an alcohol and traffic course and passed a new driving test.
-After that, your driving licence is on probation again.
+A driving ban means that you are not allowed to drive again until you have completed a new special driving course (both theory and practical) or an alcohol and traffic course and passed a new driving test.
+After that, your licence is on probation again.

 Below you can find answers to more questions about the rules.